TIPA was founded to create

 Plastic used for food and beverage packaging makes up two-thirds of the world’s plastic waste.
 Rigid (non-flexible) food plastic packaging is partly recyclable.

-Flexible packaging (packages such as fresh produce, coffee, snacks, granola bars, sealable plastic bags, stand-up pouches, grains, etc.) is a growing segment of the world’s packaging market.
-The volume of flexible packages is smaller, reducing the use of plastics, but most flexible packaging can’t be practically recycled.
-Apart from the lack of collection and recycling infrastructure for flexible packaging, flexible packaging isn’t made of pure plastic polymers but rather made by blending several materials (this is necessary to give it the properties of “ordinary” plastics).
+However, flexible packaging (packages such as fresh produce, coffee, snacks, granola bars, sealable plastic bags, stand-up pouches, grains, etc.) is a growing segment of the world’s packaging market.
+Even though the volume of flexible packaging is smaller by weight and volume, reducing the use of plastics, most flexible packaging cannot be practically recycled.
+Apart from the lack of collection and recycling infrastructure for flexible packaging, flexible packaging isn’t made of pure plastic polymers but rather made by blending several materials (necessary to give it the properties of conventional plastics).
 These blended materials make recycling nearly impossible.

-It is important to note that even when some of the materials used for flexible packaging are bio-degradable, the very blending of materials makes the whole package unfit for recycling or composting.
-It can only head for the landfill.
+It is important to note that even when some of the materials used for flexible packaging are compostable, the very blending of materials makes the whole package unfit for recycling or composting.
+It can only head directly to landfill.